Puppet-Finland/puppet-rsnapshot/README.md

     rsnapshot::allow::host: '10.122.49.4'
     rsnapshot::allow::key: '<rsnapshot's public key as a string>'

-The IP address is added to SSH authorized_keys options, so that the given key is only valid if the connection comes from the given host.
+The value of *host* string is added to SSH authorized_keys *from* option, so that the given key is only valid if the connection matches the host pattern.
+For example to allow access from multiple IPv4 addresses:

+    rsnapshot::allow::host: '10.201.5.8,10.122.49.4'

 Finally run "rsnapshot daily" or such manually, and accept the SSH keys as needed.
 Later this manual procedure should be replaced with exported SSH host